Partners for Kids in Care Operating Status During COVID-19 Partial Telework Period

-To get involved or to make a donation, please contact our Partners for Kids in Care (PFK) team listed below.
-For ALL DONATIONS, we ask that you please email us to schedule an appointment to make the process quick and easy for you.
+To get involved or to make a donation, please contact our Partners for Kids in Care (PFK) team listed below or click here to make an online donation.
 Your generous donation can be accepted at our CFSA agency located at 200 I Street SE, Washington, DC, 20003, Monday – Friday from 9 am – 4:30 pm.

 Contact Beatrice Williar, PFK Program Manager via email at [email protected] or by calling 202-727-7101

 Contact Angela Robinson, PFK Program Specialist via email: [email protected] or by calling 202-442-6013

 Help children and youth enjoy special times of the year.
 In the spring, donate new or gently-used formalwear so teens in foster care can dress up for prom and graduation events.
 In late summer, your gift of school supplies helps kids in care get ready to learn—or equip an older youth for college with a computer, linens, and other necessities.
 Food baskets for families, toys, electronics, and gift cards are welcome in time for the winter holidays.

 Children’s Donation Center

 Children, teens, and families shop this “free store” on site at CFSA year-round.
 Your donation of luggage and toiletries helps to smooth a difficult transition for children entering foster care.
 Families will make good use of your gift of new or gently-used clothing, infant supplies, sleeping bags, bed and bath linens, books, games and toys.

 Volunteer your time as a mentor and give a child or teen a life-changing experience.
 Fund the growth opportunity of participation in a team, club or special lessons.
 Help an older youth in foster care learn about the world of work through an internship with your company.